strise/gintonic/README.md

 }
 ```

-Notice that the validity of a transformation heavily relies in the validity of the target schema.
+Notice that the validity of a transformation heavily relies upon the validity of the target schema.
 It is up to the implementer to ensure that all transformations are generating a valid target schema and that
 all implementing types have the appropriate fields.